Das Judenthum in der Musik: Reception of the 1869 article and aftermath

 Once again many of Wagner's supporters were troubled by the essay's provocation.
 By this time, Wagner was a well-known public figure and the publication brought many responses in the press.
-Productions of Die Meistersinger von Nürnberg were hissed, and a Berlin production of Lohengrin had to be delayed.
-Ironically, when the Lohengrin production proceeded, it was enthusiastically received by the Jews in attendance.
-When Wagner heard this news, he was dismayed at the implication that the Jews had "forgiven" him for having written the "hasty" article, rather than grasped its true purpose.
+Productions of Die Meistersinger von Nürnberg were shelved, and a Berlin production of Lohengrin was cancelled.

-Despite making his anti-Jewish sentiments publicly known, Wagner enjoyed close friendships with a circle of notable Jews.
-These included the conductor Hermann Levi (who premiered Parsifal in 1882), the pianists Carl Tausig and Joseph Rubinstein, the writer Heinrich Porges, and others.

 In the final decades of his life, Wagner's writings shifted away from overt political polemics, including his earlier antisemitic essays, and increasingly reflected metaphysical and philosophical concerns.
 Influenced by the philosophy of Schopenhauer and aspects of Indian religions such as Buddhism and Hinduism, Wagner developed the idea of Weltenwahn ("world-delusion" or "world-madness").
 This concept, which bears some resemblance to the notion of Maya in Indian thought, described the illusory nature of the material world and the suffering caused by attachment, desire, and the pursuit of power.
 Wagner named his final residence in Bayreuth Wahnfried ("peace from delusion"), a symbolic expression of his aspiration for inner liberation.
 The theme of Wahn (German for delusion or madness) is a recurring element in his later music dramas, including Tristan, Die Meistersinger, and Parsifal, each of which explores different dimensions of illusion, enlightenment, and spiritual transformation.

-Rather than needing emancipation from "Judenthum", Wagner notes in his late essay "Know Thyself" (Erkenne dich Selbst, 1881) that this "madness" arises from within German society itself just as much as Jewish society, though Germans blame their troubles on external elements like the Jews rather than identifying the source within themselves: